-ment and mimic the synaptic plasticity characteristics of wellknown learning algorithms such as pair-based STDP and Spike Rate-Dependent Plasticity (SRDP) [5]-[8].
-Attempts have also been made to mimic experimental outcomes of higher order spike-based synaptic plasticity rules such as the suppressive STDP rule of Froemke and Dan [9] or Local Correlation Plasticity (LCP) rules to reproduce higher order synaptic plasticity in memristors [10], [11].
-In order to advance our understanding of the fundamental properties of synapses and their role in large-scale learning, there is still a need to implement a versatile memristive synapse that is capable of faithfully reproducing a larger regime of experimental data that takes into account conventional STDP [12], frequency-dependent STDP [13], triplet [14], [15] and quadruplet [15], [16] plasticity experiments.
-In a recent study, Wei et al. replicated the outcome of a variety of synaptic plasticity experiments including STDP, frequencydependent STDP, triplet, and quadruplet spike interactions, using a TiO 2 memristor [17].
+EMRISTORS, due to their special features including non-volatility, nanoscale dimensions, low power consumption, and the ability to be programmed while operating [1], have attracted attention for implementing an in-situ architecture [2], [3], [4].
+These emerging nanoscale devices can implement and mimic the synaptic plasticity characteristics of well-known learning algorithms such as pair-based STDP and Spike Rate-Dependent Plasticity (SRDP) [5], [6], [7].
+Attempts have also been made to mimic experimental outcomes of higher order spike-based synaptic plasticity rules such as the suppressive STDP rule of Froemke and Dan [8] or Local Correlation Plasticity (LCP) rules to reproduce higher order synaptic plasticity in memristors [9], [10].
+In order to advance our understanding of the fundamental properties of synapses and their role in large-scale learning, there is still a need to implement a versatile memristive synapse that is capable of faithfully reproducing a larger regime of experimental data that takes into account conventional STDP [11], frequency-dependent STDP [12], triplet [13], [14] and quadruplet [14], [15] plasticity experiments.
+In a recent study, Wei et al. replicated the outcome of a variety of synaptic plasticity experiments including STDP, frequency-dependent STDP, triplet, and quadruplet spike interactions, using a TiO2 memristor [16].